loolzaaa/sso-authentication-client/README.md

 ## Additional configuration

-The vast majority of SSO Client settings work out of the box, however, the user may wish to fine-tune `WebSecurity`, add custom logout handlers, etc.
+The vast majority of SSO Client settings work out of the box, however, the user may wish to fine-tune `WebSecurity`, define custom user configuration class, add custom logout handlers, etc.

 ### WebSecurity customization